Governor of Georgia: Powers, duties, and authorities

+The governor, by law, also has the authority to declare a state of emergency or disaster, suspend the collection of taxes, and generally enforce the laws of the state.

 Succession

-Article V, Section 1, Paragraph V of the Constitution of Georgia provides a plan of succession in the event of the death or incapacitation of the Governor.
+Originally, in the event of a vacancy, the president of the executive council acted as governor.
+This was changed in 1798 to the president of the senate.
+The 1945 constitution created the office of lieutenant governor, who would act as governor if that office became vacant; Article V, Section 1, Paragraph V of the Constitution of Georgia provides a plan of succession in the event of the death or incapacitation of the Governor.
 The first successor would be the Lieutenant Governor, followed by the Speaker of the Georgia House of Representatives.